erc-starfish/bifurcation-threshold/README.md

 The first line loads all required packages and scripts.
 The following R packages are needed: ggplot2, ggsci, gridExtra, plyr, reshape2, viridis.
 Please install these first if not already present on your system.

 Computing the orbits takes less than a minute.
-The simulations take a rather longer while: FIXME minutes on a fairly powerful computer (Ryzen 3950X with 128GB of RAM).
-Code is not parallelized so that exact replication is possible (the `simulations()` routine implicitly sets the PRNG seed).
+The simulations take a rather longer while: about an hour on a fairly powerful computer (Ryzen 3950X with 128GB of RAM).
+Parallelization would result in speed gains, but code is not parallelized so that exact replication is possible (the `simulations()` routine implicitly sets the PRNG seed).
+For convenience, the simulated data can also be found in `data/sims.RData`.

 The resulting figures are outputted into the `plots` folder by default.